 A mutual fund that comes with a load is one that charges a sales fee.
-In general, a sales fee is charged as a percentage and can be either charged when you purchase shares (front-end load) or later, when you redeem them (back-end load), explains Jonathan Bednar, CFP, with Paradigm Wealth Partners.
-There are also loads that are charged each year and known as level loads.
+In general, a sales fee is charged as a percentage of the amount you invest and can be charged either when you purchase shares (a front-end load) or later, when you redeem them (a back-end load), explains Jonathan Bednar, CFP, with Paradigm Wealth Partners.
+There are also loads that are charged each year, known as level loads.

 When reviewing your choices, Bednar says, mutual fund companies often label shares based on the type of load:

-- Class A shares: Front loads, with lower internal costs.
+- Class A shares: Front-end loads, with lower costs

-- Class B shares: Back loads, with higher internal costs than Class A shares.
+- Class B shares: Back-end loads, with higher costs than Class A shares

-- Class C shares: Level loads, with higher internal costs spread out to make up for the fact that there aren’t commissions during purchase or redemption.
+- Class C shares: Level loads, with higher costs than Class A shares, spread out to make up for the fact that there aren’t commissions during purchase or redemption

 These sales charges reduce your real returns, based on how high they are.
 Front-load funds might charge as much as 5.75 percent, according to Julian Morris, CFP, principal of Concierge Wealth Management.
 He also points out that the more money you have with a mutual fund company, the smaller the fee might be.
 Back-end fees can vary, but Morris says they are generally more if you redeem your shares within a year of purchase.

-It’s also important to note that there might be other fees involved, like 12b-1 fees, that involve the costs of marketing and sometimes providing services to shareholders.
+It’s also important to note that mutual funds might charge other fees, like 12b-1 fees, that pay for the costs of marketing and sometimes provide services to shareholders.

-If you’re not interested in paying a sales load, however, you can find mutual funds that don’t charge these fees, according to Morris.
+If you’re not interested in paying a sales load, however, you can find mutual funds that don’t charge these fees, says Morris.

 “No-load funds are typically offered by large-fund supermarkets like Fidelity and Vanguard,” says Morris.
 “If you’re buying from a company, you might be a do-it-yourself investor and the fund company receives compensation because you’ve bought the fund, or you have money in other accounts, so they don’t charge sales fees.”